areamluersen/areamluersen/README.md

 ## I'm Aream Luersen!

-:computer: I'm Full Stack Developer!
+:computer: Full Stack Developer!

-:house_with_garden: I’m from Santa Catarina - Brazil.
+:house_with_garden: From Santa Catarina - Brazil.

-🔭 I’m currently working in a Geoprocessing Company.
+🔭 Currently I work in a Geoprocessing company with web programming, backend and integrations using restfull and SOAP APIs.

-🏫 Finishing my bachelor's degree in computer science!
+🏫 Bachelor's degree in computer science!

 ## About me